CrazyRabbitZheng/BubblePopper/README.md

 9. Added gun image.
 10. Made the gun draggable to any position.
 11. Made the gun rotating to aim the tap point and fire laser in that direction.
+    The gun auto-aim at the position you tap.
 12. Added canFireRef to avoid multiple taps being ignored.
     Resized the gun image so that you can only drag the gun when you actually touch it.
-    The image was too wide that when you tap the left empty space of the gun, it mistakenly dragged the gun.
-Fixed.
+    The image was too wide that when you tap the left empty space of the gun, it mistakenly dragged the gun.-- Fixed.
 13. Added bubble popping animation. when bubble gets hit, it scale up, and then scale down, and gone.
+14. Improved Collision Detection
-14. Fix the collision -- only pop a bubble if the laser beam actually intersects the bubble.
+    Fixed the logic so that bubbles only pop if the laser beam truly intersects them.
+    - Updated checkHits() function
-    I changed logic to checkhits -- treat laser beam as a line with thickness.
+    - Laser is treated as a line segment with thickness
-    Check if each bubble intersects the line rectangle.
+    - For each bubble:
+        - Calculate perpendicular projection onto the laser beam.
+        - Clamp the projection to laser segment.
+        - Measure the shortest distance from bubble center to the beam.
+        - If within (radius + beam half-width), pops the bubble.
 15. To make gun beam displays the way it should be, not render red laser beam.
     Instead, added a Svg Line component.
 16. import Svg, { Line, Defs, LinearGradient, Stop} from 'react-native-svg'